 Fluorescence cross-correlation spectroscopy (FCCS) correlates signals from two different fluorophores, detected in two separate channels (green and red fluorescence, for example).
 When spectrally-different fluorophores are attached to two molecules, dual-color FCCS can be performed, showing the interactions between the two types of fluorophore.
 This is especially useful in order to study binding kinetics at low molecular concentrations.
 In essence, FCCS can be used to investigate the molecular binding partners and also the co-localization of two labeled proteins in a dynamic way, as seen in Fig.5.

 To investigate if two labeled molecules A (green) and B (red) are binding partners, the ACF for each can be analyzed.
-If the ACF of molecule A (ACFg) and B (ACFr) follow the same pattern and they are related, this would result in a high amplitude cross-correlation function (CCF) (Fig.5 upper panels).
-On the other hand, if the two molecules are moving around the defined volume independently of each other, the ACF for these molecules will not be correlated resulting in low amplitude CCF (Fig.5 lower panels).
-Moreover, if there is a subpopulation of particles that has both labels (green and red), the amplitude of the CCF lies between the two example cases shown in Fig.5.
+If the fluorescence intensity over time of molecule A (ACFg) and B (ACFr) follow the same pattern and they are related, this would result in a high amplitude cross-correlation function (CCF) (Fig.5 upper panels).
+On the other hand, if the two molecules are moving around the defined volume independently of each other, the for these molecules will not be correlated resulting in low amplitude CCF (Fig.5 lower panels).
+Moreover, if only a subpopulation of particles has both labels (green and red), the amplitude of the CCF would lie between the two example cases, shown in Fig.5.

 Fluorescence lifetime correlation spectroscopy (FLCS) uses pulsed lasers, rather than the continuous laser seen in FCS and FCCS.
 This allows for even more sophisticated analysis, with FLCS eliminating background or spectral crosstalk between fluorophores.
 This is useful when fluorophores cannot be separated, or when multiple fluorophores differ in their fluorescent lifetimes.
 A comparison of correlation amplitude between FCS, FCCS and FLCS can be seen in Fig.6.